anmold-07/Optimal-Power-Flow-using-Simulated-Annealing/README.md

 # Optimal-Power-Flow-using-Simulated-Annealing

-The codes in this mini-project are part of the assignment for the course EEPE40 - Modern Optimization Techniques for Electrical Power Systems at NIT Tiruchirappalli, India.
+The codes for this mini-project are part of the assignment for the course EEPE40 - Modern Optimization Techniques for Electrical Power Systems at NIT Tiruchirappalli, India.

 This mini-projects mainly contains three files:
 The first file "Newton Raphson Implementation" solves an OPF problem using Newton Raphson load flow solution.